wp-plugins/oasis-workflow/readme.txt

 Initial version

 = Version 1.0.1 =
-Added Multisite capability.
+* Added Multisite capability.
-Admin can now view another user's inbox and signoff on behave of other users.
+* Admin can now view another user's inbox and signoff on behave of other users.
-Bug fixes.
+* Bug fixes.

 = Version 1.0.2 =
-Made WP 3.5 compatible
+* Made WP 3.5 compatible

 = Version 1.0.3 =
-Added an option for admin to detach the post from oasis workflow and go back to normal wordpress behavior.
+* Added an option for admin to detach the post from oasis workflow and go back to normal wordpress behavior.
-Added reminder email AFTER certain due date feature.
+* Added reminder email AFTER certain due date feature.
-Change the post title placeholder to be a link.
+* Change the post title placeholder to be a link.
-Bug fixes.
+* Bug fixes.

 = Version 1.0.4 =
-Made the assignment step a multi-user step, where multiple users can be assigned the work however only one can claim it.
+* Made the assignment step a multi-user step, where multiple users can be assigned the work however only one can claim it.
-Configuration - Roles who are allowed to publish post without going through a workflow.
+* Configuration - Roles who are allowed to publish post without going through a workflow.
-Set "publish" as the success step for the publish step.
+* Set "publish" as the success step for the publish step.
-Bug fixes.
+* Bug fixes.

+= Version 1.0.5 =
+* Multi site enhancements.
+Moved the Workflow Admin to Network Admin, so workflows can be shared between all the sites.
+* No need to duplicate the workflows for new sites inside a multi site environment.
+* Note:
+* 1. Workflows previously created in sub sites except the main site will NOT be available anymore.
+If these workflows are different, they need to be recreated with this upgrade.
+* 2. Make sure to complete all the existing workflows for sub sites, to avoid any unexpected behavior.